bug Doing Business with Boeing

 REACH AND BOEING

 A: REACH compliance requirements apply to European Union entities.
-Although Boeing is not subject to these compliance requirements (aside from subsidiary operations), there is considerable impact to its suppliers and customers, as described above.
+Boeing entities located within the EU are subject to these compliance requirements, but it is believed there will be significantly more impact to Boeing's EU suppliers and customers.
 Accordingly, Boeing is working on several initiatives to avoid supply chain disruptions and provide support to customers.
-These initiatives include communication efforts, identification of SVHCs and other at-risk materials in commercial and defense products, and continued research and development of environmentally-preferred materials and processes.
+These initiatives include development of risk mitigation plans for Annex XIV and Annex XVII substances used in EU production and maintenance operations, and continued research and development of environmentally-preferred materials and processes.

 A: Individual member states may grant substance-specific exemptions for national security reasons.
-Information on Member State Policies relative to defense exemptions is liked here.
+Information on Member State policies relative to defense exemptions is linked here.

-Q10: Which Substances of Very High Concern (SVHCs) are on Boeing products?
+Q7: Which Substances of Very High Concern (SVHCs) are in Boeing products?

 A: REACH compliance requirements apply to European Union entities.
 Boeing's EU suppliers and customers may need to provide safe-use information for articles (e.g., aircraft, spare parts) containing SVHCs to users or consumers of those articles.
-Where applicable, Boeing is prepared to help suppliers and customers comply with these communication requirements.
+Where applicable, Boeing is prepared to support suppliers and customers by providing material, process, and product information (refer to Q7 and Q23).

 A: The candidate SVHC list does not require elimination of chemical substances from any products.
-The EU agency will gather data on the chemicals' use, health and environmental impacts and availability/feasibility of alternatives before determining if candidate SVHC list chemicals should be subjected to authorization.
-If specific chemicals used on Boeing products become subject to authorization, Boeing will work with its suppliers and customers as appropriate to identify compliant alternatives.
+ECHA will gather data on the chemicals' use, health and environmental impacts, and availability/feasibility of alternatives before determining if candidate SVHC list chemicals should be subjected to Authorisation or restriction.
+If specific chemicals used on Boeing products become subject to Authorisation or restriction, Boeing will continue to work with its suppliers and customers as appropriate to identify and support options that suppliers and customers may pursue (e.g., implementation of substitute materials and processes, Authorisation for continued use, etc.).

-Q13: Which SVHCs will be placed on Annex XIV and will Boeing seek authorization for their continued use?
+Q10: Which SVHCs will be placed on Annex XIV and will Boeing seek Authorisation for their continued use?

-A: SVHCs placed in Annex XIV are linked here.
-Boeing will work with its suppliers and customers to determine potential impacts and, if appropriate, identify alternatives for use in the EU.
-If alternatives are not available, Boeing will support applications for authorization to allow the continued use (where needed) or those substances.
+A: SVHCs placed on Annex XIV are linked here.
+Boeing will continue to work with its suppliers and customers to determine potential impacts and, if technically feasible and appropriate, identify alternatives for use in the EU.
+If alternatives are not available, Boeing will support applications for Authorisation (see Q18) to allow the continued use (where needed) of those substances.

-A: Manufacturers who export products to the EU may appoint a natural or legal person established in the European Community (an Only Representative) to fulfill the obligations on importers under REACH.
-Boeing will not be designating an Only Representative.
+A: Certain foreign entities can appoint a natural or legal person established in the European Economic Area (EEA) (an Only Representative) to fulfill the obligations on importers under REACH.
+Boeing does not plan to designate an Only Representative (OR).

 Back to TOP